Hannah-Hiltz/pcp-panel-intelligence/README.md

 A naive model that treats missing wearable data as a low-risk signal would systematically underestimate risk for Q1–Q2 patients — the population already most vulnerable to poor outcomes.

 **Our approach:** Conservative-upward imputation.
 Patients without wearable data have their anomaly flag set to 1 (elevated, not neutral) and missing streams left as NaN rather than filled with healthy-baseline values.
-The model then produces risk estimates that account for the *structural* uncertainty of missing wearable data, not just its absence.
+The model then produces risk estimates that account for the *structural* uncertainty of missing wearable data, rather than just its absence.

-This is the equity-critical design decision in this pipeline — and it reflects a sociological reality: lower-income patients are less likely to own devices, more likely to face adherence barriers, and more likely to have their risk underestimated by data-hungry models.
+This is the equity-critical design decision in this pipeline and it reflects a sociological reality: lower-income patients are less likely to own devices, more likely to face adherence barriers, and more likely to have their risk underestimated by data-hungry models.
 Fixing this in the imputation layer is a design constraint, not an afterthought.

 ---

 ## Key Findings

-**Wearable signals detect deterioration 7–14 days before clinical events.** Non-adherent patients with 3+ conditions show a characteristic pattern: step count drops >25%, resting HR rises >12%, HRV declines sharply — all appearing approximately 7–14 days before an ER visit or hospitalization in the longitudinal analysis.
+**Wearable signals detect deterioration 7–14 days before clinical events.** Non-adherent patients with 3+ conditions show a characteristic pattern: step count drops >25%, resting HR rises >12%, HRV declines sharply.
+Each of these data points appear approximately 7–14 days before an ER visit or hospitalization in the longitudinal analysis.

 **The anomaly flag is the single strongest wearable predictor.** SHAP analysis confirms `wear_anomaly_flag` ranks in the top 5 features overall when wearable data is available, ahead of most individual lab values.

 **Lower-income patients deteriorate faster.** Longitudinal trajectory analysis shows Q1 patients have a risk slope 2.3× steeper than Q5 patients across four quarters.
-This is not explained by baseline condition burden alone — it reflects structural barriers to adherence: food insecurity, transportation gaps, housing instability.
+This is not explained by baseline condition burden alone.
+It reflects structural barriers to adherence: food insecurity, transportation gaps, housing instability, among other socioeconomic factors.

 **Closing the device access gap is the highest-ROI equity intervention.** High/Critical patients in Q1–Q2 without wearables represent the largest preventable hospitalization opportunity in the panel.
 The equity ROI analysis quantifies this directly.